GoogleChrome/web.dev/src/site/content/en/blog/google-search-tools/index.md

 ### Core Web Vitals report

-The [Core Web Vitals report](https://support.google.com/webmasters/answer/9205520) helps you get an overview of how the pages of your website are performing in terms of the [Core Web Vitals](/vitals/#core-web-vitals).
+The [Core Web Vitals report](https://support.google.com/webmasters/answer/9205520) helps you get an overview of how the pages of your website are performing in terms of the [Web Vitals](/vitals/#core-web-vitals).

 <figure class="w-figure">